-Prerequisite(s): Placement through multiple-measures assessment process or ESL 233B or ESOL 263B
+4 units, 4 hours lecture (GR or P/NP) Prerequisite(s): Placement through multiple-measures assessment process or ESL 233B or ESOL 263B Acceptable for credit: CSU

 Advanced level listening and speaking in American English: Listening comprehension, public speaking strategies, grammar, vocabulary, idioms and pronunciation.
 Not open for credit to students who have completed or are currently enrolled in ESL 50A.
 4930.86